Icinga/icinga-doc/markdown/en/configmain.md

 directives will only be treated as regular expressions if they contain **\***, **?**, **\$**, **+**, or **\\.**(POSIX ERE).
-If this option is enabled, all appropriate directives will be treated as regular expression - be careful when enabling this!
-More information on how this works can be found
+If this option is enabled, all appropriate directives will be treated as regular works can be found
 [here](objecttricks.md "7.27.
 Time-Saving Tricks For Object Definitions").

--   0 = Don't use true regular expression matching (default)

--   1 = Use true regular expression matching

 **Administrator Email Address**